 Digital Object Identifier (DOI)

 Boehringer, Ashley; Garcia-Mansfield, Krystine; Singh, Gurkaran; Bakkar, Nadine; Pirrotte, Patrick; and Bowser, Robert, "ALS Associated Mutations In Matrin 3 Alter Protein-Protein Interactions And Impede Mrna Nuclear Export" (2017).
-Neurobiology.
+Translational Neuroscience.
 1.